WhO WE ARE

 Aleksa Shermack

 Aleksa is a multi-disciplinary, performance artist who was born and raised in Thunder Bay.
-Through her work as an artist and arts educator, Co-Executive Director of the Community Arts and Heritage Education Project and Director of the Eleanor Dury Children’s Theater, Aleksa provides opportunities for youth, and supports community members to engage in meaningful opportunities to express themselves creatively.
+Through her work as an artist and arts educator, Director of the Eleanor Dury Children’s Theater, Aleksa provides opportunities for youth, and supports community members to engage in meaningful opportunities to express themselves creatively.

 Christopher Merkley (Merk)